udayakumar-s/ej2-angular-docs/ej2-angular/tab/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Tab component
+# Getting started with Angular Tab component

 This section briefly explains about how to create a simple Tab using Angular by configuring the Tab header content.